What Can You Do With Leftover Pasta Water?

 The surprising benefits of pasta water

 The murky-looking water left behind from cooking your pasta probably doesn't immediately strike you as something worth saving, but we encourage you to keep an open mind.
-There are several surprising uses for leftover pasta water that can help improve your plants, hair, skin, and much more.
+Several surprising uses for leftover pasta water can help improve your plants, hair, skin, and more.
 We draw the line at using it in place of tap water to make our morning coffee, but some people swear by it, so who are we to argue?

 Our top ten uses for leftover pasta water